-The post-bachelor’s student must complete at least 16 courses (64 credits).
+Students must complete at least 16 courses (64 credits).
 The actual number of courses required of a student is determined in consultation with the advisor.
+Students with prior graduate work may be able to transfer course credits.
+For more details, see the GRS Transfer of Credits policy.
 Unless the student has already taken very close equivalents, the core graduate program is as follows:

 - Two analytical methods courses